Trust Your Gut

 How Gut Health Impacts Our Mood and Everyday Life

 There has been a tremendous amount of new research concerning how our gut communicates with our minds and vice-versa.
-The new science that has resulted from that research suggests that our gut health has a much more far-reaching impact on our lives than we ever imagined.
+The science from that research suggests that our gut health has a much more far-reaching impact on our lives than we thought.
 In fact, studies suggest that our gut’s biome (the collection of bacteria, enzymes, and amino acids) can affect everything from our emotional disposition to the likelihood we’ll succumb to certain degenerative diseases.

 While scientists are still struggling to find the causal link between gut health and total wellness, it’s clear that the two-way communication between our brains and the food we eat is a very powerful thing indeed.